 "Matt, what are you doing?"
 Bryce yells, his voice carrying loudly across the field.
 "Why is the left undefended?"

-"Sorry!" the sandy-haired boy shouts back at Bryce as he quickly backed up to a defensive position, sounding frightened.
+"Sorry!" the sandy-haired boy shouts back at Bryce as he quickly backs up to a defensive position, sounding frightened.

 Too late.
 A tall guy in blue, probably Tom Lucciano, is already moving forward to take advantage of the crack in defense.
 He maneuvers the ball with ease, passes by two defenders struggling to rush in from the sides, and shoots, a mighty kick that sends the ball flying to the upper right corner of the goalpost.